sruthidevatd/listener-documentation/user-guide/supported-systems.md

 Future releases of Listener will support additional systems.

+Listener supports the following message brokers for MQTT sources:

+- ActiveMQ 5.14.0
+- Mosquitto 1.3.4

-This section lists the properties required to connect to and store data on the supported systems.
+The following properties are required to connect to and store data on the supported systems.

 ## Teradata